mizlan/jukebox/README.md

 # jukebox

-`jukebox` is a small command-line music tool that does a few useful things.
+`jukebox` is a small command-line music tool for youtube-dl that does a few useful things.

 `jukebox` tries to adhere to the Unix philosophy.
 Please suggest improvements, provided that they suit this philosophy.